SidharthArya/SidharthArya/AWESOME-STARS.md

 ## TypeScript

+- [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Low code project to build admin panels, internal tools, and dashboards.
+Integrates with 15+ databases and any API.
+- [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
+Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.
+- [RocketChat/Rocket.Chat](https://github.com/RocketChat/Rocket.Chat) - The communications platform that puts data protection first.
+- [apihero-run/jsonhero-web](https://github.com/apihero-run/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀
 - [jitsucom/jitsu](https://github.com/jitsucom/jitsu) - Jitsu is an open-source Segment alternative.
 Fully-scriptable data ingestion engine for modern data teams.
 Set-up a real-time data pipeline in minutes, not days
 - [felixrieseberg/windows95](https://github.com/felixrieseberg/windows95) - 💩🚀 Windows 95 in Electron.
 Runs on macOS, Linux, and Windows.
 - [pmndrs/jotai](https://github.com/pmndrs/jotai) - 👻 Primitive and flexible state management for React